duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ---
 layout: post
 title: Machine Learning and Markets
-subtitle: Stock Trading using Reinforcement Learning in Python
+subtitle: Full Tutorial on Trading using an Ensemble Random Forest Learner in Python
-tags: [machine learning, finance, data science, python]
+tags: [machine learning, finance, data science, python, supervised learning]
 image: /img/3.png
 ---

-In this blog post, I go over some basic technical indicators to use on market data, show how to implement a reinfocement learner in Python to predict future prices, and explain why it's nearly impossible to beat the market.
+In this blog post, I go over some basic technical indicators to use on market data, show how to implement an ensemble learner in Python to predict future prices, and explain why it's nearly impossible to beat the market.

 ### Dataset